junyongl/junyongl.github.io/_portfolio/portfolio-1.md

 As a bioengineer presenting poster is crucial as it provides excellent practice in explaining quickly and clearly why my project is important and what my findings mean.

-For this introductory biology lab course, my group designed an experiment for a project on the analysis of EMG data to analyze the influence of different types of caffeine on muscle reaction time.
+For this introductory biology lab course, my group designed an experiment for a project on the analysis of **EMG data** to analyze the influence of different types of **caffeine** on **muscle reaction time**.

 Our experimental design via verbal presentation to the professors and teaching assistants.